michd/brainfuck-interpreter-js/README.md

 Currently it simply runs your code without further ado.
 There is basic support for input through an onkeydown event.

 ## Usage ##

- 1. Enter your Brainfuck code in the Brainfuck input field
+Enter your Brainfuck code in the Brainfuck input field

- 2. Click 'Run'
+If you want to do a plain execution, click 'Run'

+If you want to debug and step through, click 'Step'

+If you want to slowly automatically step through, click 'Step auto:' after entering how many miliseconds you want the debugger to wait between steps.

+You can stop auto-stepping by clicking 'Stop'

+Re-initialize the program by clicking 'Initialize'

 ## Planned features ##
- - Debug tools: Step through the program, view contents of the memory in an intuitive way.
  - Better design
  - Suggest some!